practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/04 - logic programming/Prolog/README.md

 Here's the "speed part" of the microbenchmark program in [SWI Prolog](./random_streams_for_perf_stats.P), and here the [full program](./random_bitstring_and_flexible_password_generator.P).

-To some extent the Mercury version served as a role model for my implementation, but I also consulted MS Bing AI and Duck.ai (see comments in the source code).
+To some extent, the Mercury version served as a role model for my implementation, but I also consulted MS Bing AI and Duck.ai (see comments in the source code).
 There's enough (SWI) Prolog source code "in the wild" for this.

 With about 200 milliseconds, the execution time of the SWI Prolog version is surprisingly fast from my point of view, and about as fast as the Scala variant: [Master diagram with most program environments](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/tree/main/02%20-%20execution%20times#master-diagram-with-most-program-environments)

-On the other side, I, as so often, found out accidentally that installing SWI Prolog outside of [Ubuntu 24 LTS](#swi-prolog) is surprinsingly tough.
-In Alma Linux 10 for example, based on the DNF package manager, I just ended up to to take its [Flatpak version](https://www.swi-prolog.org/build/unix.html), which is not a real installation, and only allows me to use the Java based GUI (and not its console version as usual in my developments here):
+On the other side and as so often, I found out accidentally that installing SWI Prolog outside of [Ubuntu 24 LTS](#swi-prolog) is surprinsingly tough.
+In Alma Linux 10 for example, based on the DNF package manager, I just ended up to to take its [Flatpak version](https://www.swi-prolog.org/build/unix.html), which is not a real installation, and only allows me to use the Java based GUI (and not its console version as usual):

 ![plot](./SWI%20Prolog%20GUI%20in%20Alma%20Linux%2010.png)

-I cannot really recommend to build and install SWI Prolog from its massive sources, unless you really know what to do here.
+I cannot really recommend to build and install SWI Prolog from its massive sources, unless you really know what to do.

 #### Developing SWI Prolog programs

 During development I did this:

 ```
-$ swipl random_bitstring_and_flexible_password_generator.P  % load the source code into the SWI Prolog REPL
+$ swipl random_bitstring_and_flexible_password_generator.P  # load the source code into the SWI Prolog REPL
-101 ?- random_bitstring_and_flexible_password_generator.  % inside the REPL, call its main goal, including the '.' character, and
+101 ?- random_bitstring_and_flexible_password_generator.  % inside the REPL, call its main goal, including the '.' character,
 % here named like the source code file, which is then being executed until the 'halt(0).' predicate to return back to the Linux shell;
 % the later part can be dropped to make more queries etc.